Algodal/Code-Style/CODINGSTYLE.md

 this is the source files.
 Within, these source files are variables, types, functions, etc.  The rule for these are described in detail below.
 Non-Source content has rule as well and are described under _Project_.

+## Names

+Everything has name: project, functions, types and variables.
+Naming convention may differ for each thing.
+If names contain numbers, the number doesn't affect the naming convention as if the number wasn't there.

 ## Variables

 Variables are written in lower snake-case.